NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 In December 2014, the NSW Government offered a package for affected home-owners in response to the issue of loose-fill asbestos insulation in NSW homes.

-For more information see Loose Fill Asbestos Insulation on the Fair Trading website
+For more information visit the Loose-fill asbestos insulation page on the NSW Fair Trading website.

 Health